PierreLorenzi/HyperCardPreview/StackFormat.md

 ## Procedures

-This section contains the procedures necessary to decode some of the data.
+This section contains the procedures to decode some of the data.

 ### Open a Private Access stack